giulianoassaggio/LongNumber/README.md

 # Features implemented

 - constructors
-- comparisons
+- comparisons (don't compile due to dependencies on unimplemented functions - power for base change)
-- additions
+- additions (same)
-- substractions
+- substractions (same)
-- base changes
+- base changes (same)

 # Documentation
 ~~Refer to the doxygen-generated documentation in the `docs` folder.~~